pyjoepy06/terraform-aws-ec2-multi-nics-disks/README.md

 * Deploy a simple EC2 Server
 * Deploy a EC2 server with multiple interfaces by simply enabling true and providing data
 * Deploy a EC2 sever with multiple disks by simply enabling true and providing data
-* Deploy a EC2 server with a dedicated host (Use dedicated_host module on Terraform Public Registry)
+* Deploy a EC2 server with a dedicated host (Use dedicated_host module on Terraform Public Registry refer to [Anton Babenko](https://github.com/antonbabenko))

 # Usage